 Combine brown sugar, garlic, ginger, light soy sauce, and sesame oil into a bowl.
 Set aside.

-Cut the pork tenderloin into small thin slices and transfer into a bowl or a resealable plastic bag.
+For tender meat: first, you need to remove the silverskin then cut the pork tenderloin against the grain into small thin slices.
+Transfer into a bowl or a resealable plastic bag.
 Pour in the sauce and gently shake until the meat is covered in sauce, then put it in the fridge for 10 minutes or up to 2 hours.

 Add a generous amount of rice, pork meat, spinach salad, carrots, scallion, radish and spicy sauce into a bowl.
 Enjoy!